 There aren’t enough superlatives to do justice to the grand state of Oregon.
 The variety of habitats and landscapes is nothing less than astounding, and compared with other parts of North America, they’re in such close proximity.
 We’ll begin west of the Cascades in the lush ancient forests and a picturesque coastline of alternating beaches and rugged cliffs that teem with waterbirds, and move eastward into the rain shadow of the Cascades where one finds dry, open coniferous forests and desert-like shrub-steppe with endless vistas of sagebrush, vast canyons, and immense fault-block mountains.
 This amazing geography combines with a meeting of Pacific, Continental, and Mediterranean climates to give the state of Oregon an avian diversity greater than any other area in the world at a similar latitude - especially in woodpeckers and owls – and we’ll explore it in scenic state parks on the coast, vibrant national wildlife refuges in the Willamette Valley, extensive coniferous forests on both sides of the Cascades, and isolated lakes and marshes in the Great Basin wildlife refuges.

-Days 6-7: Shorebird migration will be in full swing, so we’ll head a bit south and west to Florence and spend the next two days on the stunningly beautiful and rightfully famous Oregon Coast.
+Days 4-5: Wader migration will be in full swing, so we’ll head a bit south and west to Florence and spend the next two days on the stunningly beautiful and rightfully famous Oregon Coast.
 From towering headlands and rocky shores we’ll spot Western Gull, Black Oystercatcher, Black Turnstone, Surfbird and Wandering Tattler and scan the ocean for Rhinoceros Auklet, Marbled Murrelet, and oversummering rafts of scoters.
-We’ll check estuaries and mudflats for concentrations of migrant shorebirds which could include Western, Least, Baird’s, and Pectoral Sandpipers, loons, and Heermann’s Gulls.
+We’ll check estuaries and mudflats for concentrations of migrant waders which could include Western, Least, Baird’s, and Pectoral Sandpipers, loons, and Heermann’s Gulls.
 Nights in Florence.

 On the day between trips south to the refuge we’ll venture north into the Silvies River drainage in the superb pine-fir-larch woods of the Ochoco and Blue Mountains.
 Here we have an excellent chance of finding Williamson’s Sapsucker, White-headed Woodpecker, Clark’s Nutcracker, and Red Crossbill, among many other species.
 We’ll also make an evening visit here to look for Flammulated Owl, which though difficult to see well can be surprisingly common.
 Nights in Hines.

-Day 14: The trip concludes this morning in Portland.
+Day 12: The main trip concludes this morning in Portland.

 This tour is organised by our American partner WINGS